How to Focus on the Right Fixes Before Selling Your House

 1. Kitchens

 If there’s one room in your home that needs to impress buyers, it’s the kitchen.
-This is where folks prepare and eat meals.
-And for many, it’s the heart of the home.
+It’s the hub of the home, bringing the family together over great food and creating unforgettable memories at the heart of the home.

 Your kitchen doesn’t have to be a state-of-the-art affair.
-But it does need to be clean, functional, and not a total eyesore.
-If your kitchen is begging for some TLC, for a couple of hundred dollars — or less — you can amp up its appeal with a few strategic repairs and cosmetic upgrades.
+But it does need to be clean, functional, and not an eyesore.
+If your kitchen is begging for some TLC, for a few hundred dollars — or less — you can amp up its appeal with a few strategic repairs and cosmetic upgrades.

-“It doesn’t make sense to start a major kitchen remodel when you’re selling, so I would stick with quick, affordable updates like lightening and brightening with neutral paint and changing hardware,” advises Hoffman.
+“It doesn’t make sense to start a major kitchen remodel when you’re selling, so I would stick with quick, affordable updates like lightening and brightening with neutral paint and changing hardware,” Hoffman advises.

 She also suggests replacing dark, heavy window treatments with blinds that let in more light.
 Painting your cabinets will instantly perk up any kitchen.
 And don’t forget simple updates like swapping out old light switches and fixtures for new ones.

-“Installing a new light fixture over a kitchen table isn’t super expensive, but it can really update the space and add a bit of a wow factor,” says Hoffman.
+“Installing a new light fixture over a kitchen table isn’t super expensive, but it can really update the space and add a bit of a ‘wow’ factor,” Hoffman says.

 2. Bathrooms